benefit the entire body

-As you inhale, touch the back of your rib on the floor beneath you, as if the two halves of the rib area were opening like doors .
+As you inhale, try to reach the ribs to the floor beneath you, as if the two halves of the rib area were opening like doors .
 For scoliosis there is a concavity area in the ribs that is typically a little more challenging to inhale into, take your time inhaling and send your attention and breath to that concavity area, if like me you have scoliosis.
 It can help to touch your back in the concave area in order to encourage your ribs to expand in this area as well.

 Now that your air is going to the back of your ribcage, see if you can inflate less in your abdomen, this will really help you isolate your breath to the back of the ribs and gain more expansion in the concavity area.